 Food & Dessert.
-Besides street lined storefronts, Japantown also has Japanese-oriented shopping centers, with plenty of places to eat.
+Besides street lined storefronts, Japantown also has Japanese-oriented shopping centers with plenty of places to eat.

-And when it comes to the sweet tooth, Belly Good Cafe & Crepes is one of the most photographed spots on Instagram.
+When it comes to the sweet tooth, Belly Good Cafe & Crepes is one of the most photographed spots on Instagram.
 This shop makes creative and cute Japanese-style crepes, which can be customized with a wide variety of ice cream options and toppings.
 Yummy!

 To experience a bit of Japanese pop culture, come to Pika Pika hidden in the back of the Japanese Center West Mall.

-This is the place to go if you seek to unplug from the hustle of a busy life, and to enjoy the variety of offered spa services.
+Relaxation.
+The Kabuki Springs & Spa is an oasis of relaxation, and Japanese style bathing experience in Japantown.
+This is a place to go if you seek to unplug from the hustle and bustle of our busy life and enjoy the variety of spa services.

-What’s your favorite place in San Francisco’s Japantown?
+What is your favorite place in San Francisco’s Japantown?
 Let us know in the comments!